Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition

 \section{Introduction}

-The performance of object recognition models has been shown to degrade when tested on geographies (e.g., cities, countries, continents) that differ from training data \citep{de2019does, shankar2017no,kalluri2023geonet, prabhu2022can,wang2020train}.
+The performance of object recognition models degrades when tested in new geographies (e.g., cities, countries, continents) \cite{de2019does, shankar2017no,kalluri2023geonet, prabhu2022can,wang2020train}.
 Numerous factors contribute to the challenging problem of \textit{geographical domain shift}, such as cross-geography changes in object design/parts, materials, and context.
-These changes in turn may be due to cultural, climate, and economic differences across the world.
-Recent work has shown standard adaptation techniques fail when used for geographical domain shifts \citep{kalluri2023geonet, prabhu2022can}, but there has yet to be significant progress in the creation of techniques that improve geographical robustness.
-Such progress is necessary to ensure equitable use of AI as use grows.
+These changes in turn may be due to cultural, climate, or economic differences around the world.
+Recent work has shown standard adaptation techniques fail when used for geographical domain shifts \cite{kalluri2023geonet, prabhu2022can}, but there has yet to be significant progress in the creation of techniques that improve geographical robustness.
+Such progress is necessary to ensure equitable use of AI in the future.

 Overall, models need representations that adequately capture a category's various forms around the world.
-A natural solution is collecting training data of objects from different regions.
-However, this approach is expensive, takes significant effort, and is difficult for low-resource geographies.
+A natural solution is to collect training data of objects from different regions.
+However, this approach is expensive, takes significant effort, and is difficult for regions with limited Internet access.
 Fortunately, geographical shifts have a unique property compared to other common domain shifts (\eg ones due to artistic style or weather changes)---they can be addressed with \emph{descriptive knowledge} about concept changes.
-In other words, it is possible to describe the more representative features of an object in a geography and to use this information to adapt a model's default representation.
-For instance, as shown in Fig.~\ref{intro_fig}, areas in Papua New Guinea may have \textit{tools} often tailored towards ``cooking, hunting, and fishing'', and areas in Malawi may have \textit{tools} often made out of ``stone or wood'' material.
-Models should account for geo-diverse interpretations of a category and not be limited to biased interpretations (\eg if the model learns \textit{tools} as just being ``metallic with logos'').
+In other words, it is possible to describe the features of an object in a region and use this information to adapt a model's default representation.
+For instance, as shown in Fig.~\ref{intro_fig}, for rural areas in Papua New Guinea, \textit{tools} can be described as being used for ``cooking, hunting, and fishing'', and for rural areas in Malawi, \textit{tools} may often be ``made of metal and wood, for farming''.
+Models should account for diverse presentations and contexts of a category and not be limited to biased presentations (\eg if the model learns \textit{tools} as just being ``metallic with logos'').